 What is OTT marketing?

 OTT marketing is for over-the-top marketing and refers to the delivery of ads through online video streaming, or digital video services that have traditionally been delivered “over the top” of cable services.
-OTT marketing includes CTV advertising, or connected TV advertising, which refers to video streams that are paid for via sponsored content, banner ads, and other types of ads, not a subscription cost to the watcher.
+OTT marketing includes CTV marketing or connected TV advertising, which refers to video streams that are paid for via sponsored content, banner ads, and other types of ads, not a subscription cost to the watcher.
 OTT marketing differs from traditional TV advertising as it no longer relies on the traditional TV networks, and it can be much more targeted based on what the streaming provider that hosts the ads knows about its audience.
 Plus, OTT ads are on-demand: they’re not sold for a specific slot on a specific show at a specific time.

 OTT services don’t need to worry about things like a broadcast schedule or geographic limitations.
 Viewers can access their content at any time of the day or night … Another difference between OTT advertising and traditional broadcast advertising is that you can typically reach a smaller but more targeted audience with OTT advertising, which is one of the primary reasons I see advertisers drawn to it.